jamespankhurst/jamespankhurst/README.md

 What a fantastic resource.

-My internet coding background is mainly backend.
+My coding background, from the 80's, was mainly backend, database systems.

+Before the internet, we didn't really pay a lot of attention to how things looked....the internet was created and design became paramount.

 I realised that whilst I could make stuff work, I was *useless* at making stuff look good.

-So I started working with designers.
-Then I realised that it's working with *creative, artistic* people that makes the difference.
+It was when I hooked up with *Storm Design* in early 2000's, that I realised that it's working with *creative, artistic* people that makes the difference.

-Some examples working with *Storm Design* in early 2000's;
+Some examples;

 http://www.thersp.com

 http://www.sharonleeltd.co.uk

 http://www.pawleandco.co.uk

 I developed an online database application Claimtrack.co.uk, classic ASP, for the insurance repair/refurbishment industry.